NEXT Opportunity Award

 An organization must be tax-exempt under Section 501(c)(3) of the Internal Revenue Service code or certified by the CDFI Fund to be eligible to apply for a Wells Fargo NEXT Award.

-The CDFIs that won $5.5 or $2.75 million dollar NEXT Awards in 2007–2011 may not apply for the NEXT Awards in 2012–2016.
-CDFIs that won $25,000 NEXT Awards are eligible to apply.
+The CDFIs that won a multi-million dollar NEXT Awards in 2007–2015 may not apply for the NEXT Awards through 2016.
+CDFIs that won a smaller award are eligible to apply for the NEXT Opportunity Award.

 Can CDFIs submit a co-application with another CDFI?